-Havengore Bridge Status: Open to marine traffic in accordance with MOD Byelaws.
+Havengore Bridge Status: Operational and open to marine traffic in accordance with MOD byelaws.

 Opened in 1988, Havengore Bridge spans Havengore Creek.
 The bridge provides the only vehicle crossing point to Foulness Island.